Loans to Ireland Act 2010: Provisions

 Once the loans are fully repaid, no report has to be made.

 Name for Irish State

 The British and Irish governments had a dispute over their respective states' names that lasted about 60 years.
-It ended with the conclusion of the Good Friday Agreement in 1998.
+It ended with the conclusion of the Belfast Agreement (commonly known as the Good Friday Agreement) in 1998.
 Both governments now respect each side's name.
 The Act, given its title, is probably the clearest example of this rapprochement in British legislation.
 If equivalent legislation had been enacted before 1998, it would probably have been called the "Loans to the Republic of Ireland Act" but instead, the Irish side's official name is used throughout.